Skip to main content

 APPLE_PAY_CERTIFICATE_ID = 1234

-Anchor to Step 2: Retrieve an Apple Pay certificateStep 2: Retrieve an Apple Pay certificate
+Anchor to Step 3: Retrieve the Apple Pay certificateStep 3: Retrieve the Apple Pay certificate

 Retrieve an Apple Pay certificate